-Petitioner argues that it should be treated the same as PremierTox 2.0, which was permitted to enter a Corporate Integrity Agreement with the Inspector General (IG) for the Department of Health and Human Services (HHS) and continues to operate as a laboratory.
-P. Supp.
-Br.
+Petitioner contends further that "[f]undamental fairness and due process requires the revocation be set aside."
+P. Br. at 17.
 My authority is limited to determining whether there is a basis for revocation of Petitioner's Medicare enrollment and billing privileges.
 I have no authority to review the exercise of discretion by CMS to revoke where there is a basis for revocation.
 Abdul Razzaque Ahmed, M.D., DAB No. 2261, at 19 (2009).
-To the extent Petitioner's arguments are construed as a request for equitable relief, I have no authority to grant equitable relief.
+To the extent that Petitioner is seeking equitable relief, I have no authority to grant equitable relief.
 US Ultrasound, DAB No. 2302, at 8 (2010) ("[n]either the ALJ nor the Board is authorized to provide equitable relief by reimbursing or enrolling a supplier who does not meet statutory or regulatory requirements.").
 I am also required to follow the Act and regulations and have no authority to declare statutes or regulations invalid.
 1866ICPayday.com, L.L.C., DAB No. 2289, at 14 (2009) ("[a]n ALJ is bound by applicable laws and regulations and may not invalidate either a law or regulation on any ground.").